 Best of all the Nine Mile Schoolhouse was built to last on high ground!
 No flood insurance required.

-A spacious 20 x 10 ft screened in porch off the living room provides sunrise and sunset views with plenty of seating to enjoy coffee or cocktails in the evening.
+A spacious 20 x 10 ft screened in porch (not in sq footage), off the living room provides sunrise and sunset views with plenty of seating to enjoy coffee or cocktails in the evening.

 The large Master Bedroom offers a modern bath with radiant heating and a luxurious shower.
 The guest bedroom has a large closet and separate bath with claw foot tub.